openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

-created new gaps of its own -- syntactic (having to convert between `int` and `Integer`), semantic (converting back and forth doesn't always mean the same thing, primarily because boxes have accidental object identity), and performance (boxing is expensive, again in part because of accidental object identity.)
+created new gaps of its own -- syntactic (having to convert between `int` and `Integer`), semantic (converting back and forth doesn't always mean the same thing, primarily because boxes have accidental object identity), and performance (boxing is expensive, again in part because of accidental object identity).
 Autoboxing may paper over the syntactic gap, but the semantic and performance gaps remain.